ducktyper-ai/quackverse/docs/quackcore-integrations-llms-comprehensive-guide.md

 ## Introduction

-The `quackcore.integrations.llms` module provides a standardized interface for interacting with various Large Language Model (LLM) providers.
+The `quack_core.integrations.llms` module provides a standardized interface for interacting with various Large Language Model (LLM) providers.
 It's designed to be easy to use while offering advanced capabilities like provider fallbacks, streaming responses, and token counting.

 This module is an essential component for QuackTool developers who need to incorporate LLM capabilities into their applications.
 It abstracts away the complexities of dealing with different LLM APIs, allowing you to focus on building your tools rather than wrestling with integration details.

-## Overview of `quackcore.integrations.llms`
+## Overview of `quack_core.integrations.llms`

 The module consists of several key components: